preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 + **Fill**: If the button should fill the whole width of the block, select this option.
 + **Background Color and Text Color**: Choose colors here.
 Note the comments about Flat button style and Outline above.
 + **Alignment**: (A description will be added later).
++ **Icon Type**: To add an icon to the buttton, first select the Icon Type here.
++ **Icon**: When you have selected the Icon Type, select the icon in this list.
+The icon is placed to the left of the button text.
++ **Alignment**: This option is available on both tabs.
+Select the alignment of the buttons within the block area.